OfirTheOne/ogn-snackbar/README.md

 ### Notes
-* if you calling the `showSnackbar` method for app.component.ts (your root app ts file) make sure to call if after the view is initialized (not from the constructor or ngOnit, for example).
+* if you calling the `showSnackbar` method for app.component.ts (your root app ts file) make sure to call it after the view is initialized (not from the constructor or ngOnit, for example).